ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 </div>

 # Model One: K-Nearest Neighbors

-We implemented the K-Nearest Neighbors algorithm as our initial model, chosen for its simplicity and effectiveness in multi-label classification tasks.
-The model's key aspects included:
+For the complete version, please check the [current notebook](./ipynb/LeetcodeDataExploration.ipynb)

+We chose the K-Nearest Neighbors (KNN) algorithm for its simplicity and effectiveness, particularly in multi-label classification tasks.
+KNN operates on the principle that similar data points are often in close proximity and classifies a new data point based on the majority vote of its 'k' nearest neighbors.
+Its ability to handle multi-label classification makes it well-suited for predicting the difficulty levels of LeetCode problems (Easy, Medium, Hard).

+The model's key aspects include:

 - Utilizing a range of 'k' values to determine the optimal number of neighbors for classification.
 - Evaluating the model using accuracy, precision, and recall metrics.